Fact: If you’re having sex, condoms are the best way to protect against STIs.

 It’s really important to use a condom from the very beginning of anal, oral, or vaginal sex and to keep it on until the very end.
 This is because some infections don’t need semen (‘cum’) to be transmitted (they can be spread from skin-to-skin contact), and even small amounts of pre-cum can transmit STIs or cause pregnancy.

-Whether you’re using a male condom, a female condom, or a sex/dental dam, these are important things to check before you even take the condom out of its package:
+Whether you’re using a male condom, a internal condom, or a sex/dental dam, these are important things to check before you even take the condom out of its package:

 - Are there any rips, holes, or tears in the package?
 If there are, the condom could be damaged.
 Even if it doesn’t look damaged to you, all it takes is a tiny pin-sized hole to make it ineffective.